RuslanRWX/maillog_events/README.md

 ```

-If you see this message everything is working properly.
-Of course, for more sure, you can check the SQS queue.
-Below you can see an example.
+If you see this message, everything is working properly.
+To be 100%  sure, you can check the SQS queue.
+Below you can see an example:

 ```
 aws sqs receive-message --queue-url  https://regin.queue.amazonaws.com/00000001/email_errors   --attribute-names All --message-attribute-names All --max-number-of-messages 1